rutgerblom/SDDC.Lab/FirstPod.md

 ## Configure your physical network (TBD)

 ## Configure your physical ESXi host(s)
-The scripts support deploying Pods on a standalone ESXi host or to vCenter Server that is managing one or more hosts.
+The scripts support deploying Pods on a standalone ESXi host or on ESXi managed by vCenter.
 ESXi/vCenter must be on version 6.7 or newer.
-Regardless of deployment target you need to make sure that the following is availble to the ESXi host(s):
+Regardless of the deployment target you need to make sure that the following is availble to the ESXi host(s):

 * A datastore where the Pod VMs will be stored
 * A portgroup configured with the VLAN ID of the Router Uplink segment (i.e. Lab-Routers)